cogentcore/core/README.md

 * `//enums:enum` for standard enums
 * `//enums:bitflag` for bit flag enums (see [Bit flag enums](#bit-flag-enums) for more information)

 Then, declare your enum values in a constant block using `iota`.
-The constant values can be unsequential, offset, and/or negative, but most enums are typically none of those.
+The constant values can be unsequential, offset, and/or negative (although bit flags can not be negative), but most enums are typically none of those.
 Also, you can declare aliases for values.
 For example:

 ```go
 package mypackage